Stacking MOTS-c & Tesamorelin with Retatrutide

 | Tesamorelin | 1–2 mg | Nightly | SubQ | Before sleep, 2+ hrs after last meal |

-Retatrutide should hold each step for 4+ weeks, without increasing through active side effects.
-NAD+ should be pushed slowly; dilute or split if local burn dominates.
-L-Carnitine can move toward 1000 mg briefly as a loading option, but 200–500 mg is the normal working range.
-Monitor IGF-1 at weeks 4 and 12 if using Tesamorelin.
+Retatrutide holds each step for 4+ weeks, without climbing through active side effects.
+NAD+ ramps slowly; diluting or splitting eases the local burn.
+L-Carnitine runs toward 1000 mg briefly as a loading option, with 200–500 mg the normal working range.
+IGF-1 reads at weeks 4 and 12 on a Tesamorelin arm.

 Weekly Schedule (Example)